Bayesian brain mapping: a population-informed framework for personalized functional network topography and connectivity: Methods

-Before estimating the priors, we first select a high quality, balanced subject sample to ensure reliable and representative priors.
-Starting from the full HCP sample of $N=1206$ subjects, we apply several filters to obtain the final sample for the priors.
+We first select a high-quality/low-motion, balanced training sample to ensure reliable and representative priors.
+Starting from the full HCP sample of $N=1206$ subjects, we apply several filters.
 First, we exclude subjects with insufficient scan duration ($<$ 10 min) after dropping the first 15 volumes and excluding volumes with excessive head motion, based on a lagged and filtered version of framewise displacement (FD) appropriate for multiband data \citep{power2019distinctions, pham2023less} with a threshold of 0.5mm.
-Second, we exclude any remaining related subjects.
-Finally, we balance sex within each age group.
-After applying all filters, our final sample contains approximately 350 subjects.
-Two sessions from each subject were then used to train the population-derived priors.
-Note that priors can also be trained using a single run from each training subject, as described below.
+Second, we exclude any remaining related subjects, retaining the first eligible subject per family after motion and scan-duration filtering.
+Finally, we balance sex within each age group by randomly downsampling the overrepresented sex so that males and females are equally represented within each age bin.
+After applying all filters, our final sample contains 348 subjects.
+Both runs from the first visit were then used to train the population-derived priors.
+Note that priors can also be trained using a single run per subject, in which case each run is split down the middle to produce two pseudo runs.